 While smaller mesh nets (considered here to be less than 12 inches) were speculated to pose an entanglement risk to sea turtles, prior to 2002, the degree of small mesh entanglement in Virginia pound net leaders had not been as adequately documented as entanglement in larger mesh.
 Small mesh entanglements have been documented in other areas however.
 Anecdotal information from North Carolina fishermen indicates that turtle entanglement with approximately 8 inch and greater mesh leaders can and has occurred.
-In the 1980s, North Carolina pound netters switched to mesh smaller than or equal to 7 inches, a coarser webbing (24-30 strand), and floating leaders, largely as a result of interactions with sea turtles in 8 inch and greater mesh leaders, and found that entanglements were reduced.
-These pound nets are set in shallow, low current waters, which is not the case for many of the pound nets set in the Virginia Chesapeake Bay.
+In the 1980s, North Carolina pound netters switched to mesh smaller than or equal to 7 inches, a coarser webbing (24-30 strand), and floating leaders, largely as a result of interactions with sea turtles in 8 inch and greater mesh leaders, which is not the case for many of the pound nets set in the Virginia Chesapeake Bay.
 While it was considered, data from North Carolina were not used to base the leader mesh size restrictions in the 2002 interim final rule, because NOAA Fisheries recognized that the specific conditions between waterbodies and fishing methods may vary.